altered-state-machine/genome-mining-contracts/audit/converter_uc.md

 ## Minting contract interface

-### Set Minter `setUser()` _onlyManager_

-The Manager can set/update the address of the logic contract that is allowed to do CRUD operations.

 ### Use Energy `useEnergy()` **_onlyUser_**

-The minting app can call the Energy centre and request the amount of Energy accumulated by the user.
-That amount of energy will be transferred to the App, which means the balance of the user will decrease if the user has that amount.
+The minting contract can call the Energy Converter contract and request the specific amount of Energy required for minting.

+That amount of energy (if sufficient) will be transferred to the Minting contract, which means the energy balance of the user in the Energy Storage contract will decrease.